Explore the intoxicating world of Houston’s late night cuisine.

 Whataburger, Taco Bell, McDonald’s – the usual suspects when it comes to late-night munchies.
-Sometimes, though, you got to broaden your horizons, especially when a glorious late-night food scene of delis, pizzerias, taquerias await in the city of Houston.
-[Featured image: @joecutrufo]
+Sometimes, though, you’ve got to broaden your horizons, especially when a glorious late-night food scene of delis, pizzerias, taquerias await in the city of Houston.
+Discover some of our favorite late-night eateries in Houston and indulge in some seriously good food.

 1. House of Pies

-Argue all you want, you simply cannot convince us otherwise that House of Pies is the Holy Grail of late night eats in Houston.
+Argue all you want, you simply cannot convince us otherwise that House of Pies is the Holy Grail of late-night eateries in Houston.
 The 24-hour diner has personally rescued this writer from excruciating hangovers with its never-ending selection of pies, cakes, and specialties.
-Whether you’re cravings are sweet or savory, House of Pies serves everything from Turtle Cheesecake, to Huevos Rancheros, Shrimp Po’Boys, and Philly Cheesesteaks, ensuring that you’ll find what it is you need to satisfy your late night needs.
+Whether you’re cravings are sweet or savory, House of Pies serves everything from Turtle cheesecake, to huevos rancheros, shrimp Po’Boys, and Philly cheesesteaks, ensuring that you’ll find what it is you need to satisfy your late-night needs.

 2. Cantina Barba